 Caution: Do not assume any plant is safe to eat.
 Only parts of plants expressly grown to be eaten should be considered edible.
-As with any product that is not food, care should be taken to make sure that small children and pets do not ingest any part of the plant that is not expressly grown to be eaten.
+As with any product that is not food, care should be taken to make sure that small children and pets do not ingest any part of a plant that is not expressly grown to be eaten.

 Unless specifically stated, this product is intended for ornamental horticultural use only and is not intended for consumption or ingestion by humans or pets.
-Most plants are harmless, but some contain toxic substances which can cause adverse health effects.
+Most plants are harmless but some contain toxic substances which can cause adverse health effects.
 Furthermore, some individuals and some animals are sensitive or allergic to certain plants and precautions should be taken to limit or avoid physical contact with particular plants.
 Some plants have thorns or spines that can be painful if handled.

 In case of ingestion contact a poison control center immediately.
-1-800-222-1222
+1-800-222-1222 not necessarily indicative of actual size or color for the included variety.